A Sterling Reputation: Is Your Piece Fine or Sterling Silver?

 Please note: Silver-plated and silver-filled items will react to bleach just like sterling or fine silver.
 Do not use this as your only test!
 It only tests if the surface is silver.

-6. Acid test (test at home, "invasive")
+6. Acid Test (test at home, "invasive")

-Better education through chemistry!
 This is also an "invasive" test, which means it will affect the surface of the item you're testing.
 Make sure you test in an area which will not affect the overall look of the piece.

 Please purchase a professional testing kit.
-There are many offered on online--it's best to purchase from a jeweler, chemical supply company or another reliable vendor.
+There are many offered online--it's best to purchase from a jeweler, chemical supply company or another reliable vendor.
 Products from such vendors are regulated by law and have to meet product standards which resale sites may or may not have to.
 When you're dealing with chemicals, quality is crucial.
 Just like the jewelry you're testing, if the price is just a little too good, what you're buying is probably just a little too fake.

 This test uses acid, so you must wear protective gear: goggles, apron and rubber gloves.
 File into the piece in question in some place which will not affect the look of the item.
 It is important to get below the surface of any plating or coatings, so file deeply enough to get past any.
-(The triangular needle files are excellent for this task.)
+(Triangular needle files are excellent for this task.)
 Then put a drop of the acid in the groove.

 If you get no reaction on a white metal, you may have stainless steel or platinum.
 If it was almost too difficult to file into, it's probably stainless steel.
 Sterling silver will turn a milky white or grey.